Damiano Michieletto: Career

 Michieletto directed Massenet's Cendrillon at the Komische Oper Berlin in 2016 and the world premiere of Filippo Perocco's Aquagranda at La Fenice in 2016, written on a commission on the occasion of the 50th anniversary of the 1966 acqua alta flooding.
 In 2019, Michieletto directed Franz Schreker's Der ferne Klang at the Oper Frankfurt, where the world premiere had taken place in 1912.

-For RAI television in 2017 he was invited by popstar Mika (singer) to collaborate in the realization of the CasaMika2 program on Rai 2.
-In 2020 he is the creator, author and host of the program Il volo del calabrone on Rai 5.
+In 2017, the popstar Mika invited Michieletto to collaborate in the realisation of the CasaMika2 programme on Rai 2.
+In 2020, he created, wrote and hosted the programme Il volo del calabrone on Rai 5.

-In 2021 Michieletto makes his debut at Berlin State Opera with Jenufa conducted by Simon Rattle and comes back to La Scala Milan with Salome by Strauss.
+In 2021, Michieletto made his debut at Berlin State Opera with Jenufa conducted by Simon Rattle and returned to La Scala with Salome by R. Strauss.